 Here is the complete .zip archive containing all the files needed for making a MechBoard64 keyboard.
 The files can be downloaded using this link:

-Printed Circuit Board
+Printed Circuit Boards

-The printed circuit board can be ordered from PCBway.com using this direct link (a new tab/window will open).
+The standard printed circuit board can be ordered from PCBway.com using this direct link (a new tab/window will open).

 The keyboard bracket should be made in 1.5mm aluminum to fit the microswitches.
 The bracket can be plain, anodized or powder coated.
 Powder coating is stronger than just anodizing the surface.
 I used a company in China called Shanghai Yinuo Machinery Co., Ltd. Their webside can be found here (link).
 They powder coated my brackets with great results.
 Their email is this (email).

 If the bracket is powder coated, the coating adds to the overall thickness of the bracket.
 This will not allow the Costar plate inserts (Space bar and Return keys) to snap correctly into place.
-Using a Dremmel can be used to remove the excess powder coating to make e perfect fit.
+Using a Dremmel can be used to remove the excess powder coating to make a perfect fit.